 A teenage boy has his leg painfully gripped while he is threatened with trafficking, r*pe, and exploitation.
 It’s a verbal threat, but a very graphic, prolonged, and explicit one.

-A character is tortured in a hyperbaric chamber, which simulates ocean pressure.
-So being slowly crushed to death or simply imploding is a very real possibility.
+A character is tortured in a hyperbaric chamber, which simulates ocean pressure, so they are essentially being slowly crushed to death.
 (Spoilers) But they do not die. (/spoilers)

 A human is held captive in hyperbaric chamber.
 Pressure is used to torture them, and the noticeable effects on the body, even at survivable settings, are fairly disturbing.